 4. Direct costs: These costs can be directly associated with production.
 For example, if a furniture manufacturing company takes five days to produce a couch, then the direct cost of the finished product includes the raw material cost and labor charges for five days.

-Components of total cost
+Components & elements of total cost

 Components of total cost are constituted mainly of prime cost, factory cost, office cost and cost of sales.
 Let us take a detailed look at each of these elements:

 1. Prime cost: This comprises direct material, direct wages, and direct expenses.
 It is also called basic cost, first cost, or flat cost.
 It can be defined as an aggregate of the price of the material consumed, the wages involved in production, and the direct expenses.